debbiemarkslab/plmc/README.md

 # plmc
-plmc infers pairwise undirected graphical models for families of biological sequences.
-It implements a penalized, maximum-pseudolikelihood approach and supports custom alphabets as well as various forms of regularization.
-With a multiple sequence alignment as an input, plmc can quantify inferred coupling strengths between all pairs of positions (couplingsfile output) or infer a generative model of the sequences for predicting the effects of mutations (paramfile output).
+plmc infers [undirected graphical models](https://en.wikipedia.org/wiki/Markov_random_field) to describe coevolution and covariation in families of biological sequences.
+With a multiple sequence alignment as an input, plmc can quantify inferred coupling strengths between all pairs of positions (couplingsfile output) or infer a generative model of the sequences for predicting the effects of mutations or designing new sequences (paramfile output).

 ## Usage
       plmc [options] alignmentfile